Token Program Proposals (TPPs)

 What is a ZK Token Program Proposal (TPP)?

 Token Program Proposals (TPPs) include all proposals submitted through the ZKsync Token Governor.
-Token Programs assign minting and burning rights of ZK tokens to specified capped minters, activating new mechanics for the ZK token.
-All TPPs should be aligned with these guidelines and help achieve the goals supporting the vision of the ZK Credo.
+Token Programs assign minting and burning rights of ZK tokens to specified capped minters, activating new mechanics to distribute the ZK token.
+All TPPs should be aligned with these guidelines to help achieve the goals supporting the vision of the ZK Credo.

 What information should I include in a TPP?